How do I Answer a Lawsuit for Debt Collection?

 Sections 1 – 3: Reread the "What is an Answer" section to fill out the first page of the declaration.

 Section 4: Check every box that applies to what income you get.
 Example: You get SSI.
-You would place a check in the second box under section 4.
+You would check the second box under section 4.

-Section 5: Do the same thing for assets/property that you own.
+Section 5: Do the same thing for assets/property you own.
 Example: You own a private library worth $1,000.
-You would place a check in the fourth box under section 5.
+You would check the fourth box under section 5.

 Last part of the declaration: Sign the declaration.
 Fill in the date you signed.
 Signing guarantees that all the information in the declaration is true.
-If you fill out any part of the declaration untruthfully, you may be prosecuted for perjury, a class B felony.
-If you are prosecuted for committing perjury on this declaration, this will be considered a fraud.
-Then it you probably will not be able to discharge the debt underlying this lawsuit in bankruptcy.
 Creditors are very good at finding out what assets and income you have.
 Be honest in this declaration.

 Make at least two copies of your Answer and Notice of Appearance.
 Deliver one copy of each to the plaintiff's lawyer.
 (The lawyer's name and address is on the lower right-hand side of the Summons and Complaint.)
 If the plaintiff is representing him- or herself, deliver a copy of the papers to the plaintiff.
 If you do not want to deliver them yourself, have a reliable friend do it for you.